 For her Tennessee career, Harper scored 894 points and had 450 assists, leaving UT on the school’s career top 10 lists for assists, assist average, 3-point attempts and 3-point percentage.
 She was drafted by the Cleveland Rockers in the fourth round of the 1999 WNBA draft and earned her degree in mathematics that same year.
 She was a three-time Academic All-SEC recipient as well.

 She played for her father at White County High School in Sparta, Tenn., and was a five-time All-American during her AAU playing career.
 She was inducted into the Lady Vols Hall of Fame in 2009 and White County High Hall of Fame in 2012.

 “I am very excited Kellie Harper has joined the Lady Bears family,” said Missouri State President Clifton M. Smart III.
 “She has shown she is an outstanding coach and recruiter who also wants to be deeply involved in our community.
 I am expecting great things from this program in the years ahead as we work to reclaim our rightful position in the Missouri Valley Conference.”

-Harper, 36, is married to Jon Harper, who has served on her coaching staff at Western Carolina, NC State, and now at Missouri State.
-The couple's first child, Jackson Kenneth, was born Nov.
-25, 2013.
+Harper, 39, is married to Jon Harper, who has served on her coaching staff at Western Carolina, NC State, and now at Missouri State.
+The couple’s first child, Jackson, was born in November 2013.